AaronP69/EC2-server/ec2-instance-with-password.md

 - Configure Security Group to enable http, https request and ssh connection
 - Add key pair to be able to remotly login to the machine (automatic download)
 - Launch Instance

-## Instance connection via ssh
-- Click on View Instance or go back to EC2 dashboard and select the Instance.
-- Click Connect via ssh
-- Copy the connection string.
-- And paste to terminal to be connected

 ## Add password
 - Once your are connected create a password: